-Dr. Leah Singh is the Director of the Children's Learning Clinic and a licensed psychologist in Florida.
+Dr. Leah Singh is the Director of the Children's Learning Clinic, is a licensed psychologist in Florida, and is licensed to practice telehealth in 20+ additional states via PSYPACT.
 She earned her PhD in School Psychology from the University of Memphis, completed her clinical Internship at the FSU Multidisciplinary Center, and completed a post-doctoral fellowship at the Children's Learning Clinic.
 She has received extensive training in assessment, consultation, and intervention across hospital, clinic, university, and school settings.
 Dr. Singh completed a subspecialty in pediatric psychology and assessment, and a fellowship in Leadership Education in Neurodevelopmental and Related Disorders (LEND).
 She is a recipient of the Division 16 Blue Ribbon Research Award from the American Psychological Association.
 Her research interests are in examining psychometric properties of neuropsychological assessments to inform appropriate instrument selection and interpretation as well as the role of neuropsychological assessment in diagnosis and public policy.

-Carolyn Marsh is the Assistant Director for the Children’s Learning Clinic.
-Carolyn is a doctoral student in FSU's clinical psychology program.
+Carolyn Marsh is a doctoral candidate in FSU's clinical psychology program.
 She received her B.A. in Psychology from Occidental College.
 She then worked as a postgraduate associate at the Yale Child Study Center, where she coordinated a study on the neural mechanisms underlying cognitive behavioral therapy (CBT) for anxiety symptoms in children with autism spectrum disorder.
 Her research interests focus on the interplay between internalizing/mood symptoms, social functioning, and executive functioning in children with ADHD.
+Carolyn is currently completing her pre-doctoral Internship in neuropsychology at the University of Minnesota Medical School.

 Fatou Gaye is a doctoral student in FSU’s clinical psychology program.
 She received her B.S. in Psychology and minor in neuroscience at the University of Maryland where she worked on a study that assessed the neural correlates of inhibitory control.
 She then worked as a lab manager at UMD where she coordinated a working memory and math intervention study.
 Her current research interests include the intersection of executive function impairments and academic outcomes in ADHD, as well as the efficacy of executive function training interventions.